lvgl/lvgl/docs/overview/style-props.rst

 text_align
 ~~~~~~~~~~

 Set how to align the lines of the text.
-Note that it doesn’t align the
+Note that it doesn't align the
 object itself, only the lines inside the object.
 The possible values are:

 - :cpp:enumerator:`LV_TEXT_ALIGN_LEFT`